postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 Postman does not save header data to prevent sensitive data exposure, such as API keys, to the public.

-If you want to inspect the authorization headers and parameters that Postman generates, you can click the **Preview Request** button.
+If you want to inspect the authorization headers and parameters that Postman generates, click the **Preview Request** button.

  [![auth menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_RequestPreview.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/auth_RequestPreview.png)